Burningstone91/smart-home-setup/README.md

 ## Lighting <a name="lighting" href="https://github.com/Burningstone91/smart-home-setup#lighting"></a>
 ### Basic Explanation of Setup

 The lighting behaviour is determined by motion, occupancy and light level in the area, sleep state of the house and circadian rhythm.
-The details are explained in the section [Area Lighting (AppDaemon)](#area-lighting-appdaemon).

 ### Hardware used
 <table align="center" border="0">